DRUMS Theory · Quantum Foundations · April 2026

 10. Final Interpretation

-Within the DRUMS framework, entanglement arises naturally as:
+Within DRUMS, entanglement arises naturally as: